-Through the establishment of the Africa Center for Disease Control and Prevention, the AU has moved closer to creating a collaborative platform for dealing with health emergencies in the continent.
-Other platforms include institutionalized efforts by some RECs to address communicable diseases such as the IGAD, SADC and COMESA regional initiatives to combat HIV&AIDS and the ECOWAS/WAHO efforts to standardize disease surveillance systems across countries.
-These are clear opportunities for Member State action that can harness mutual strengths, interests and capabilities in order to address communicable disease challenges in much more cost-effective ways than when Member States address them by themselves.
+Through the establishment of the African Center for Disease Control, the AU has moved closer to the creating a collaborative platform for dealing with health emergencies in the continent.
+Other platforms at include institutionalized efforts by some RECs to address communicable diseases such as the IGAD, SADC and COMESA regional initiatives to combat HIV/AIDS, the ECOWAS/WAHO efforts to standardize disease surveillance systems across countries and the These are clear opportunities for Member State action that can harness mutual strengths, interests and capabilities in order to address communicable disease challenges in much more cost-effective ways than when Member States address them by themselves.